nareshnavinash/Cypress-PageObjectModel/README.md

 3. Global hooks are added within the `support/hooks.js` which is included in the `support/index.js` file.
 Here we could add any common actions among all the test cases at global level.
 A very common use case is to run the tests against different environment, for which we can pass the environment as a command line argument (or as an environment variable) and parse the same to declare the URL's which has to be consumed inside the tests.

+## Parallelization (Multi Thread run)

+Cypress makes it a complex process to parallelize the tests since their billing revolvs around this feature.
+If we compare the other parallelization modules in Ruby or Python the number of parallel nodes is dependent on the number of cores of CPU.
+But here, we ought to specify a CI tool will different machines in the cloud.
+If we need to run two parallel mode within a machine, cypress doesn't support that.

+## Multi browser automation

+Its not possible to launch another browser instance with cypress.
+Traditionally we could launch multiple browser instance with different specifications to test the web applications.
+For Synchronous applications like real time chat bot, cloud call center etc., we ought to have multiple browsers launched at the same time.
+This flexibility is not visible here in cypress.

 ## Built With

 * [Cypress](https://www.cypress.io/) - Automation core framework